 (2) take any action on the Panel's recommendation that the Commission could take on a similar recommendation made by Bar Counsel under Rule 19-714; or

-(3) dismiss the Statement of Charges and terminate the proceeding.
+(3) dismiss the complaint and the proceeding.